 First test flights for the uncrewed vehicle are tentatively scheduled three years earlier, in 2019.
 As a passenger-carrying machine, a skip-glide flight across the top of the atmosphere could enable a London-Sydney journey in as little as four hours.

-It may not be too many years before the British-designed Skylon single-stage-to-orbit aerospaceplane soars into orbit.
+The British-designed Skylon is the brainchild of engineer Alan Bond, reports Mat Irvine.
+Bond heads his own space business, Reaction Engines, and now it may not be too many years before the single-stage-to-orbit aerospaceplane soars into orbit.
 Until then we can dream on with this Herpa 1:250 scale model kit.

 To achieve this aim, Alan has designed the unique Sabre engine (above), which combines jet and rocket propulsion, so that the same engine can be used for flight in the atmosphere and in space.
 As planned, the Skylon will have a pair of Sabres, mounted one at each wingtip.

 And now you can get a model of the Skylon.
 Made by Herpa, it is to 1:250 scale and can - just about - be classed as a kit, as you have to attach the wings to the fuselage, then join together two components to assemble the stand.
 Even to 1:250 scale, the finished model Skylon isn’t exactly small - from nose to tail, the model measures some 340 mm (13.3 in) long.

 It’s a pity the model isn’t to a popular standard scale, but as it’s of such an unusual subject - one that’s not even built yet - it’s both a surprise and a pleasure to see it in model form at all, and here’s to Herpa for bringing the Skylon model to market.